 - Eliminate the use of plastics

 Most plastics are non-biodegradable, and their accumulation poses a threat to the planet.
 For instance, a lot of plastic materials end up in the ocean and other water bodies, thus endangering marine life.
-Some sustainability tips to avoid worsening the already dire situation and eliminate your usage of plastic containers and bags include;
+Since you are learning how to adopt a more sustainable lifestyle, use the following sustainability tips to avoid worsening the already dire situation and eliminate your usage of plastic containers and bags;

-- Switching plastic Tupperware for glass, paper, cotton, or steel,
+- Switch plastic Tupperware for glass, paper, cotton, or steel,

-- Not using single-use plastic items such as straws, disposable cups, and water bottles,
+- Avoid single-use plastic items such as straws, disposable cups, and water bottles,

-- Switching from disposable diapers to cloth, and
+- Switch from disposable diapers to cloth, and

 - If you are female, reduce plastic waste from menstrual and sanitary products by choosing more environmentally friendly alternatives such as plastic-free pads and tampons, reusable pads, period panties, or menstrual cups.